 The political philosopher, Ted Honderich, in an important book on terrorism, tries to explain the morality of terrorism.
 Instead of regarding terrorism as an act of deranged minds committing senseless violence, he challenges the liberal democrats' bias by showing that it is possible to think about the moral justifications of terrorism.
 His book's provocative title is Terrorism for Humanity (2003).
 It should be noted that this book was earlier published in 1989 under the title: Violence for Equality.
-I would argue that in attempting to discuss the moral justifications of terrorism, emphasizing equality as a moral justification for violence, Honderich's work could be read as a political philosophy treatise built upon Hannah Arendt's understanding of the instrumentality of terrorism, which he also calls: "political violence", that violence needs justification to exist-in this case "moral justification" (Honderich, 2003: 15).
+I would argue that in attempting to discuss the moral justifications of terrorism, emphasizing equality as a moral justifications of terrorism, emphasizing equality as a moral justifications of terrorism, work could be read as a political philosophy treatise built upon Hannah Arendt's understanding of the instrumentality of terrorism, which he also calls: "political violence", that violence needs justification to exist-in this case "moral justification" (Honderich, 2003: 15).

-When one chooses to use violence, he/she needs to answer the question why it is used.
+A car that grew old with its machine no longer running ceases to be a vehicle that can move from one place to another, and becomes but a heap of steel.
+So is violence.
+Without justifications, it cannot exist When one chooses to use violence, he/she needs to answer the question why it is used.
 The instrumentality of violence demands justifications.
 For example, one can ask why a country starts a war?
 An answer could be: war is waged to win so that peace would prevail.
 Clausewitz himself maintains that as an instrument of foreign policy, war is "only a part of political intercourse, therefore by no means an independent thing in itself" (1994: 337).
 Or why does a terrorist decide to bomb a bus full of innocent people?
-According to Dr. Abdul Aziz Rantisi, one of the founders of Hamas, terror used against the Israelis was seen as a "necessary" moral lesson intended to make innocent Israelis feel the pain that innocent Palestinians had felt so that they can actually experience the violence before they could understand what the Palestinians had gone through (Jurgensmeyer, 2000: 74).6 expected.
-Arendt maintains that anything that needs something else to serve as its justifications for its very existence cannot be the essence of anything.
+According to Dr. Abdul Aziz Rantisi, one of the founders of Hamas, terror used against the Israelis was seen as a "necessary" moral lesson intended to make innocent Israelis feel the pain that innocent Palestinians had felt so that they can actually experience the violence before they could understand what the Palestinians had gone through (Jurgensmeyer, 2000: 74).

 When violence is seen as an instrument, it cannot exist on its own but will always need guidance and justification from the purpose already set by the parties involved.
 War and the terror acts are instruments that could only exist with its "preferred" end-results serving as justifications.
-But at the time when vio-
+But at the time when vioexpected.
+Arendt maintains that anything that needs something else to serve as its justifications for its very existence cannot be the essence of anything.